,

 • It’s the responsibility of the company’s board members to notify the new shareholder of the business registry.

-What if you don’t want to pay in the 10 000€ of share capital?
+If you don’t want to pay in the 10 000€ of share capital, then you can increasing Share Capital

 • The company issues new shares online.